Newman's 2 homers help Pirates finish off Reds | Devdiscourse

-Kevin Newman's second homer of the game Friday, a two-out, two-run shot to left in the ninth inning, gave the Pittsburgh Pirates a 6-5 walk-off win over the Cincinnati Reds.
+Kevin Newman's second homer of the game Friday, a two-out, two-run shot to left in the ninth inning, gave the Pittsburgh Pirates a 6-5 walk off win over the Cincinnati Reds.
 Newman's 12th homer came off Raisel Iglesias (3-12) and gave the Pirates (69-91) their fourth straight win.
-They also have beaten the Reds all times the teams have met at PNC Park.
+They also have beaten the Reds all eight times the teams have met at PNC Park.

 Phillip Ervin hit a two-run single and Michael Lorenzen an RBI single for the Reds (73-87), who have lost five in a row.
 Pittsburgh starter Steven Brault struck out a career-high 10 in five innings.
 He gave up four runs, four hits, and four walks.